tryton/tryton/doc/index.rst

   - Other: For other accounts.

 - Type: The Account Type of the account.
+- Start and End Date: The period for which the account can be used.
+- Replaced By: the account to use after end date.
 - Deferral: A checkbox.
 If set to true, credit and debit are carried over form fiscal year to fiscal year.
 - Second currency: Force all moves for the account to have this